sythm7/My-C-GUI/README.md

 # ![#f03c15](https://imgur.com/v2e0Ih8.png) WARNING ![#f03c15](https://imgur.com/v2e0Ih8.png)
 Unfortunately, no release has been published at the moment.
 It's still in development.
-The framework is not complete and is not completely working !
+The library is not complete and is not completely working !

 <br>